-The CIT curriculum has also been designed to reflect the modernisation of UK microbiology and virology laboratory services and the need to train infection specialists with a sound knowledge of both clinical and laboratory practice.
+This section has also been designed to reflect the modernisation of UK microbiology and virology laboratory services and the need to train infection specialists with a sound knowledge of both clinical and laboratory practice.

 It is recognised that different training programmes may allow trainees to acquire the appropriate competencies within different settings according to local availability of experiences and teaching.
-The aim of CIT is to produce a doctor who is familiar with laboratory practice in the diagnosis and management of infection as well as the clinical presentations and management of infections.
-Therefore in order to acquire the requisite competencies, the distribution of clinical and learning experiences over the two years of CIT should be as follows (in no particular order):
+The aim of this section is to produce a doctor who is familiar with laboratory practice in the diagnosis of infection as well as the clinical presentations and management of infections.